TobyLobster/sqrt_test/readme.md

 ![Memory vs Speed Comparison](./memory_vs_speed.png)

-The orange dots are candidates to use, the grey dots are the also-rans, don't choose these as there are better versions in orange.
+The orange dots are good candidates to use.
+The grey dots are the also-rans, don't choose these because there are faster and smaller versions in orange.

 Note: The fastest routines are table based (e.g. sqrt9.a) and have two tables of squares (512 bytes).
 This memory cost can be shared with a fast multiply routine like https://everything2.com/user/eurorusty/writeups/Fast+6502+multiplication which uses the same tables.